apache/sedona/docs/api/sql/Function.md

 Introduction: Return the haversine / great-circle distance of A using a given earth radius (default radius: 6378137.0).
 Unit is meter.
 Works better for large geometries (country level) compared to `ST_Distance` + `ST_Transform`.
 It is equivalent to PostGIS `ST_Distance(geography, use_spheroid=false)` and `ST_DistanceSphere` function and produces nearly identical results.
 It provides faster but less accurate result compared to `ST_DistanceSpheroid`.

-Geometry must be in EPSG:4326 (WGS84) projection and must be in lat/lon order.
+Geometry must be in EPSG:4326 (WGS84) projection and must be in ==lat/lon== order.
 You can use ==ST_FlipCoordinates== to swap lat and lon.
+For non-point data, we first take the centroids of both geometries and then compute the distance.

 Format: `ST_DistanceSphere (A:geometry)`